BetaDistribution

 probability distribution object, pd.

-upper.
-If pd is fitted to data with fitdist
+and upper limit, upper.
+If pd is fitted to data with

 ## Plot the PDF of a Beta distribution, with parameters a = 2 and b = 4, ## truncated at [0.1, 0.8] intervals.
 Generate 10000 random samples from ## this truncated distribution and superimpose a histogram with 100 bins ## scaled accordingly pd = makedist ("Beta", "a", 2, "b", 4) t = truncate (pd, 0.1, 0.8) randg ("seed", 21); data = random (t, 10000, 1); plot (t) title ("Beta distribution (a = 2, b = 4) truncated at [0.1, 0.8]") hold on hist (data, 100, 140) hold off pd = BetaDistribution beta distribution a = 2 b = 4 t = BetaDistribution beta distribution a = 2 b = 4 Truncated to the interval [0.1, 0.8] |